Man of Extraordinary Service Award

 The Man of Extraordinary Service Award seeks to encourage and honor Johnnies who demonstrate Caritas through their service to others while enrolled at Saint John's University.
 Caritas Extraordinary Service may begin in a variety of ways such as through an academic service-learning requirement; through volunteer service related to student development programming, through a work program, or through self-initiative with an external agency or even through no agency at all; but it shows a personal commitment that goes beyond expectations in one or more of the following characteristics:

-- Demonstrates a personal commitment to service which promotes justice through one or more of the seven themes of Catholic Social Teaching
+- Demonstrates a personal commitment to service which promotes justice through one or more of the seven principles of Catholic Social Teaching

 - Demonstrates a significant investment of personal time and/or talent